jbeard01/NW_Test/SETUP.md

 - chromedriver
 - selenium server

-**Note:** If Chrome versions is updated, run the following command if tests start to fail:
+**Note:** If Chrome version is updated, run the following command if tests start to fail: (and don't forget to update your package.json!!!)
 ```
 npm install chromedriver --chromedriver_version=LATEST
 ```